 ECLs are recognised in two stages.
 For credit exposures for which there has not been a significant increase in credit risk since initial recognition, ECLs are provided for credit losses that result from default events that are possible within the next 12-months (a 12-month ECL).
-For those credit exposures for which there has been a Enterprise of the content of the content of the credit exposures for which there has been a significant increase in credit risk since initial recognition, ECLs are provided for credit losses that result from default events that are significant increase in credit risk since initial recognition, a loss allowance is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL).
+For those credit exposures for which there has been a significant increase in credit risk since initial recognition, a loss allowance is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL).

-Notes to the financial statements for the year ended 31 March 2025 (All amounts are in million of Indian Rupees, except share data or unless otherwise stated)
+Sarvejana Healthcare Private Limited CIN: U85100TG2008PTC062090 Notes to the financial statements for the year ended 31 March 2025 (All amounts are in million of Indian Rupees, except share data or unless otherwise stated)